 Helping the Dogs of Costa Rica

 She found veterinarians to volunteer their time, and would pay for many of the supplies out of her own pocket.
+These supplies included Puppy Vitamins and other healthcare necessities for dogs.
 Dawn did this whenever she was called upon to help rescue a dog.
 She made sure the dogs received the care they needed.

 We went to one of these clinics with her and saw the work she was doing first hand.
 The kids were a bit scared at first as we walked up and saw the dogs just laying there.
 The dogs were fine, just heavily medicated from the surgery.
 The dogs rested for about an hour after the procedure before they could be taken home.
 Dawn then sent them home with a bag of dog food and a new collar or leash.